How Self-Learning Technology Could Disrupt Architectural Visualisation?

 With the rise of self-learning software applications, through to artificially intelligent robotics, the issue of the impact it may have on the architectural visualisation aspect of the property development process is pertinent.
 It’s worthwhile remembering that it is also very difficult to just concentrate on only the elements of the 3D visualisation component that will be impacted because it is so interwoven throughout the overall process and the reality is that changes in the higher levels will have downstream consequences on each stage of 3D visualisation.

-Because architectural visualisation, or 3D rendering, of unbuilt environments, is a combination of artistry and technical ability, there are some elements that could immediately be improved by automation and faster processing, thanks to intelligent software making decisions based on faster data access and greater body of knowledge, rather than relying on the experience of individuals or teams of 3D artists.
+Because architectural visualisation, or 3D rendering, of unbuilt environments, is a combination of artistry and technical ability, there are some elements that could immediately be improved by automation and faster processing, thanks to intelligent software making decisions based on faster data access and the greater body of knowledge, rather than relying on the experience of individuals or teams of 3D artists.

 In the short-term future, one area where artificial intelligence (AI) could really help is in optimising processes where technical ability plays the greatest part.
 Imagine if building modelling was automated and fed into the computer from a hand-drawn architectural sketch and the system would then reference a database of optimal construction methods – and then deliver an architectural design that would already take costing and buildability of a development into consideration.